-✓ To Do When If appropriate, transfer up to 9 credit hours from graduate courses taken previously to your UF master's program.
+/ To Do When If appropriate, transfer up to 9 credit hours from graduate courses taken previously to your UF master's program.
 First semester Appoint supervisory committee.
-This committee must be appointed by the end of the second semester Second Take Master's final exam this semester.
-By the application deadline, register for the exam at the Student Services Office and indicate your selected area.
+This committee must be appointed by the end of the second semester Second semester Take MS non-thesis final exam this semester.
+By the registration deadline, register for the MS non-thesis final exam online via the current graduate student web page of the departmental web site and indicate your selected area.
 Check with the Student Services Office to see if all graduation requirements, including appropriate course hour credit, will be satisfied.
-Semester before If you have any grades less than C (i.e. D, I, or E grades), discuss your options for meeting graduation requirements.
-Submit degree application to the Student Services Office prior to the deadline.
-If you have not passed the Master's final exam, take it this semester.
-By the application deadline, register for the exam at the Student Services Office and indicate your selected area.
-Semester of graduation Complete the Exit Survey.
+Semester before graduation If you have any grades less than C (i.e. C-, D, I, or E grades), discuss your options for meeting graduation requirements.
+Submit degree application online via ISIS.
+Compete graduate check in Student Services Office.
+Semester of graduation If you have not passed the Master's non-thesis final exam, take it this semester.
+By the registration deadline, register for the MS non-thesis final exam online via the current graduate student web page of the departmental web site and indicate your selected area.
+Complete the Exit Survey.